Iamshola/project-01/readme.md

 #### Approach
 Before starting my project, I decided to use a grid as the basis of my game and added in any additional divs for my styling process.
 I believe a grid layout of 6 x 10 would be adequate to enable the various components of the game to be achieved.
 I wanted to make this a health focused game and have an element of health promotion hence the junk food obstacles and vegetable gems.
+The gems would be randomly selected based on the 'riskArea' class and using a Math.Random function.

-Within our brief, emphasises was made on auto generated objects and collision.
+Within our brief, there was emphasise on auto generated objects and collision.
 Initially, I had no idea how I would do this so I pseudocoded and really broke my thought process down.

 #### Snapshot of code